-33rd Working Families formed in 2015 following the independent aldermanic campaign of Roosevelt High School social studies teacher Tim Meegan.
-The Meegan campaign pushed the incumbent, part of a decades-long Machine dynasty, to the brink of the first runoff in the ward in 80 years.
+33rd Working Families formed in 2015 with a fight to unseat a family political dynasty that governed the ward for nearly half a century.
+Supported by teachers, nurses, and independents, Roosevelt High School social studies teacher Tim Meegan pushed the Machine-backed, incumbent alderman to the brink of the first runoff in the ward in 80 years.

 In 2018, the IPO nominated one of its members, Rossana Rodriguez-Sanchez, to run again for the aldermanic seat.
 Rodriguez won the seat in April 2019.